Skip to main content

 Admission Requirements

-1. A three (3) year undergraduate degree in a cognate discipline at AQF7; or
+1. A three (3) year undergraduate degree in a cognate discipline at AQF Level 7; or

-2. A two (2) year undergraduate degree in a cognate discipline at AQF6, plus at least three (3) years of documented and verified relevant work experience; or
+2. A two (2) year undergraduate degree in a cognate discipline at AQF Level 6, plus at least three (3) years of documented and verified relevant work experience that equates to AQF Level 7; or

 3. Demonstrated relevant formal, non-formal and informal prior learning deemed equivalent to items a) or b) above.